vesoft-inc/nebula/docs/get-started.md

 `docker run -it vesoft/nebula-graph:latest /bin/bash`

-to start and login the docker container.
+to start and log in to the docker container.
-After login in the container, you're in the `root` directory and you should use `cd ~/nebula-graph/` to switch to the nebula home directory.
+After login, you're in the `root` directory and you should use `cd ~/nebula-graph/` to switch to the nebula home directory.

 Run `./start-all.sh` to start meta service, storage service and graph service.